nicoqueijo/Finance/README.md

 A founder-CEO is an individual who founds a firm and holds its CEO position.
 Research has highlighted differences among founder and non-founder CEOs that influence firm performance.
 These differences include stock performance, equity stake in the firm, managerial incentives, innovation investment, and outlook towards mergers and acquisitions.

-They tend to take a long-term view and consider their firm their lifetime achievement, resulting in them holding a larger equity stake in their firm than non-founder CEOs.
+Founder-CEOs tend to take a long-term view and consider their firm their lifetime achievement, resulting in them holding a larger equity stake in their firm than non-founder CEOs.
 Founder-CEOs become less influenced by managerial incentives as they continue to devote resources to their firm whereas the opposite is true for non-founder CEOs.
 Non-founder CEOs are less invested in their company and are more likely to tailor their performance according to managerial incentives.

 To test this theory myself, what I've done in this spreadsheet is compiled the constituents of the S&P 500 and Russell 1000, recorded their calendar year returns from 2000 to present, and compared how founder-CEO companies performed against non-founder-CEO companies.